The 3 Most High Power Green Foods

 How to use it:

-Chlorella is usually available in tablets or packets.
+Chlorella is usually available in tablet or packet form.
 It can be found at most health and vitamin stores.
 Introduce use slowly.
-An average dose is around 2-4 grams a day depending on your overall condition, weight and age.
-When taking tablets be sure to chew them thoroughly and take it with lots of water.
-Because of the need to drink lots of water when using chlorella it is usually better to take it between meals as excessive water drinking while eating can inhibit digestive function.
+The average dose is 2-4 grams a day, depending on your overall condition, weight, and age.
+When taking tablets, be sure to chew them thoroughly and drink plenty of water.
+Because chlorella requires drinking lots of water, it is usually better to take it between meals, as excessive water intake while eating can inhibit digestion.

 Blue Green Algae